Procedures

 What is Eyelid Surgery?

-Eyelid surgery is a successful procedure that offers dramatic refreshment of the entire face when performed alone.
-Dr. Maas also combines upper and lower blepharoplasty with a brow lift or a facelift to enhance the results of those procedures further.
-At your initial consultation, Dr. Maas will discuss all your aging concerns and your aesthetic goals to develop a treatment plan for you.
+Both procedures utilize incisions made in the natural skin folds of the eyelids, making them virtually unnoticeable after healing.
+Dr. Maas minimizes healing time with his careful surgical techniques, which he performs right in his office as an outpatient procedure.
+An eyelid lift is a successful procedure that dramatically refreshes the entire face even when performed alone.
+Dr. Maas also combines upper and lower blepharoplasty with a brow lift or a facelift to further enhance the results of those procedures.
+At your initial consultation, Dr. Maas will discuss all your aging concerns and aesthetic goals to develop a treatment plan for you.

-Options in Eyelid Surgery
+Eyelid Surgery Options

 Upper Blepharoplasty